 Family violence does not only effect those directly experiencing it, but impacts the wider community through increased crime, family breakdown and the reduced ability of women to participate in employment.

-Central Hume PCP will continue to work with the Ovens Murray Integrated Family Violence Committee to help influence and support health and community service organisations and share an evidence base of data, research and promising practice with our members to inform our approaches.
+Central Hume PCP will continue to work with the Ovens Murray Family Violence Partnership to help influence and support health and community service organisations and share an evidence base of data, research and promising practice with our members to inform our approaches.

 Central Hume PCP work with our members to improve the health and wellbeing of our communities in Alpine, Benalla, Mansfield and Wangaratta local government areas through influencing change and strengthening collaboration and integration across sectors.

 The Central Hume PCP operated Health and Wellbeing partnerships with place-based approaches to achieving outcomes.

 Central Hume PCP will continue to strengthen collaboration and partnerships through:

 - The use of best practice to guide our work – we will use systems thinking and collaborative impact approaches.